Email can feel like an obstacle course.

 How to turn email into a knowledge management system

-With Tiago's 4 steps, you can transform even the most unruly inbox into a sleek knowledge management system and boost your reputation at the same time:
+With Tiago's 4 steps, you can transform even the most unruly inbox into a sleek productivity system and boost your reputation at the same time:

 - Reframe your perception of unread email — your inbox is teeming with opportunities!